-Length not only protect the fingers but the wrists, as well.
+Length not only protects the fingers but also the wrists.
 Dishwasher-safe and made of sturdy silicone.
 Users felt sizing was accurate and liked that the gloves were flexible.
 Good for temperatures up to 400º F, and the material is waterproof.
 Available in multiple sizes.

 Some users noted that the silicone feels slippery when holding certain cooking vessels.

 Great price for this extremely protective choice.
 Flexible design makes handling food easy and gloves are comfortable to wear.
 Good for up to 480º F. Glove works for either the left hand or the right and provides a fair bit of coverage.

 Glove is very large and is not sold as a pair.
 It's also not waterproof.